xeenoon/FunctionalC/README.md

 # FunctionalC

 FunctionalC is a C-based optimization of the existing RxJS library for large-scale backend workloads.
-It is designed to make high-throughput, RxJS-style data processing practical for backend operations where JavaScript alone becomes a bottleneck, while preserving the observable pipeline model and adding a transpilation path that can lower selected chains into optimized C.
+In the current benchmark suite, its strongest measured case is `311868.57x` faster than TypeScript/RxJS: `0.71910 ms` in raw C versus `224264.68860 ms` in TypeScript for a million-item zipped stream passing through a stateful observable chain.

-In practical terms, the project is aimed at workloads where large volumes of data need to move through long operator chains with predictable latency and much lower overhead than a standard TypeScript/RxJS implementation.
+The project is aimed at workloads where large volumes of data need to move through long operator chains with predictable latency and much lower overhead than a standard TypeScript/RxJS implementation.

 ## Performance Summary